saquantum/j2c/README.md

 this includes arrays.

-if no access modifier, default is public. we implement a simpler version: only public and private.
+we have three accessibility: public > default > private.

 ```
 <variableDeclaration> ::=